 Applications for the 2023-24 programme open at the end of 2022.
 Please keep an eye on our website, or sign up to our mailing list for updates.

 Find out more...

 We are so grateful to our supporters, without whom none of our work would be possible.
 Visit Support us to find out how you can help

-BPYAP 2021/22 Singers: Anthony and Barbadee Meyer Song Bursary, Chandos Memorial Trust, Haskel Family Foundation, John & Ann-Margaret Walton
+Singers: Anthony and Barbadee Meyer Song Bursary, Haskel Family Foundation, Tim and Lizzie-Boo Llewellyn.
+John & Ann-Margaret Walton

-Chamber Music in Residence: Barbara Whatmore Charitable Trust, Leche Trust, the Nicholson family in memory of Patricia Nicholson, Radcliffe Trust
+Chamber Music in Residence: Barbara Whatmore Charitable Trust, the Nicholson family in memory of Patricia Nicholson, Radcliffe Trust

-Katy Thomson is the inaugural Elizabeth Harwood Memorial Award holder, supported by the Elizabeth Harwood Memorial Trust
+Sarah Richmond is the 2022/23 Elizabeth Harwood Memorial Award holder, supported by the Elizabeth Harwood Memorial Trust

-Natalie Burch is the 2021/22 Tunnard Young Artist, supported by the Viola Tunnard Memorial Trust
+Elli Welsh is the 2022/23 Tunnard Young Artist, supported by The Viola Tunnard Trust